lugu/toner_chip_reset/README.md

 Bonus 1: snif the I2C commands
 =============================

-If you are not sure what kind of bus it is, or if you want to 'snif' the communication between the printer and the toner with a logical analyser.
-This can help us to understand how to communicate with the toner chip.
+One way to gain some insight about the memory layout, is to spy the communication between the printer and the toner during the printing processus.

+In order to do so, we can use a logical analyser.
+This is a simple equipement that will record the logical state of the wires.

 	+------------+           +-----------+            +-------------+